LEMarsden/Thesis/README.md

 # Thesis

 The code used in my PhD thesis is given here.
 Data Generation contains the code for generating open population data used in Chapters 5 and 6.
-The analysis code for Chapters 5 and 6 is then given separately.